White Princess Flowering Dogwood Tree is a Beautiful Flowering Perennial Deciduous

 The white princess flowering dogwood tree is a favorite among both gardening and landscaping experts alike.
-And it's easy to see why, with their large fragrant blossoms enhancing the beauty of a yard.
-Which begin to bloom in Mid to late April into May.
+And it's easy to see why with their large fragrant blossoms enhancing the beauty of a yard; Which begin to bloom in Mid to late April into May.
 They make lovely ornamental plants and create a beautiful oasis for any landscaping project.
 Even though the white princess flowering dogwood tree does well in full sunlight, it indeed thrives when placed in areas with partial shade!
 They have a slow growth rate, reaching a height of twenty feet in twenty-five years.
 The white princess adapts well to any soil, but do the best in that which is somewhat acidic.
 Sometimes adding various organic matter to it will do the trick.
 It's important to keep them well watered.
 However, make sure not to over-saturate the soil.
-Highly sought after in the landscaping community, these trees produce beautiful red, pink and white blossoms among their twisting branches.
+Highly sought after in the landscaping community, these trees produce beautiful red, pink, and white blossoms among their twisting branches.
 They're usually sent to the consumer entirely rooted inside of a flower pot, enabling it to arrive in tip-top shape.

 The White Princess Dogwood Tree, which is also known as the Cherokee Princess Dogwood Tree is known for its beautiful white flowers and is smaller among the three families.
 When you prune this beautiful tree, you'll be sure to keep it coming back each year.
-These types of trees are capable of growing up to five feet tall although has been known to grow up to thirty feet tall.
+These types of trees are capable of growing up to five feet tall, although it has been known to grow up to thirty feet tall.
 While it does produce fruit, most people don't like to eat it unlike birds, who prefer the taste of the berries.